bustammi/Analytical-Programming/README.md

 _____________________________________
 ### Generating Conditional Logic for Plotting Annual Income

- * The original dataset does not have a numerical format for representing the annual income and only contains two conditions (i.e., strings), which is an individual in U.S. either earns (">50K") or <=50K".
+* The original dataset does not have a numerical format for representing the annual income.
+It only contains two conditions (i.e., strings), which is   an individual in the US either earns (">50K") or ("<=50K").

-* This type of data formatting will not provide meaningful insights in showing the strength of correlation between the predictor variables and dependent variable (i.e., annual income) due to the lack of granularity in data.
+* This type of data formatting will not provide meaningful insights in showing the strength of correlation between the predictor and dependent variables (i.e., annual income) due to the lack of granularity in data.

 * We can modify this issue by creating a logical condition when generating the qq-plot, which is shown in the code below: